leoloso/gatowebsites/content/docs/guides/deep/similarities-between-wordpress-hooks-and-graphql-directives.md

 ---
 title: Similarities between WordPress hooks and GraphQL directives
-metaDesc: A GraphQL directive is similar to a WordPress hook, in that it is a function that modifies the value of a field, thus augmenting some other functionality.
+description: A GraphQL directive is similar to a WordPress hook, in that it is a function that modifies the value of a field, thus augmenting some other functionality.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 800
 ---